SediKOR/Ybigta_Newbie_Project/README.md

 ### The Challenge of Judging Profanity and Implementing Filtering
   - This challenge arises from the nature of the Korean language.
-    There are sentences that are not profane but sound similar to profanity (e.g., "Joka crayon 18 colors").
+    There are sentences that are not profane but sound similar to profanity (e.g., "조카크레파스18색").
   - We trained the model by focusing on hard positive sentences (actual profanity) and hard negative sentences (non-profane words that sound like profanity).

 ## Dataset